Last updated: 11/18/2007

 This website presents The Dam Facts which provides brief answers to some frequently asked questions.
 A Primer on Low Head Dams briefly describes water trails, low head dams, side effects of dams, and opportunities for safety improvements and economic development.

-The Dams Map page provides a graphical overview of the state, its rivers and dots representing the locations of the most signicant dams in the state.
-Hover the mouse pointer over a dot to display the name of the dam at that location.
-Most dots can be clicked to display details about the dam in a new window.
+The Dams Map page provides a graphical overview of the state, its rivers and marker icons representing the locations of the most signicant dams in the state.
+Hover the mouse pointer over an icon to display the name of the dam or feature at that location.
+Most icons can be clicked to display details about the dam in a new window.

 The Rivers Index page provides a list of Iowa rivers and the dams along each river.
 Each dam description page provides photographs (as available), site specific hazard listing and portage options.
 Each dam page also has links to the next dams upstream or downstream from the current dam.